Dieg0407/chromedriver-updater/README.md

 * Download chromedriver binary ✅
 * Extract and replace the existing chromedriver binary ✅
 * Automated test on windows and linux
-* Add support for macOS
+* ~~Add support for macOS~~
-* Check if native compilation is possible and if so add it.
+* ~~Check if native compilation is possible and if so add it.~~ (GraalVM doesn't support native compilation for Windows from a linux host, this makes this process complicated and not worth the effort for now, maybe a version of this tool in another program like Go or Rust can be made in the future)